Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Success is stumbling from failure to failure with no loss of enthusiasm."
+> "Just as true humor is laughter at oneself, true humanity is knowledge of oneself."
-> — **Winston Churchill**
+> — **Alan Watts**

 ---